sg-crest A Singapore Government Agency Website

 • If there are no relevant persons other than P's immediate family members, you must state so in the affidavit.

-• If there are relevant persons whom you regard should not be notified of the application, you need to provide the reasons in your affidavit.
+• If there are P's immediate family members or other persons ns whom you regard not to be “relevant persons” and should not be notified of the application, you need to provide the reasons in your affidavit.
 For example, certain members of P's family have had little or no involvement in P's life and show no inclination to do so.
 In such cases, you need not serve your application on these persons.

 Note: You must swear or affirm the affidavit before a Commissioner for Oaths.

 You will need a medical report from a doctor to certify that the patient for whom you are applying to be a deputy lacks mental capacity.
-The report must be dated within the last 6 months of your application.
+The medical report must have been written less than 6 months before the filing of the deputyship application, and the doctor must have seen P less than 12 months before writing the report

-The doctor must provide the report by signing an affidavit, prepared according to Form 224 of the FJC Practice Directions.
+The doctor must provide the report by signing an affidavit, prepared according to Form 61, Family Justice Courts Practice Directions 2024 (DOCX, 56 KB).
 A hard copy of the medical report must be attached to the affidavit.

 Note: The doctor must appear before a Commissioner for Oaths to swear or affirm the affidavit.